vix-4800/Fusor/README.md

 via the **Help** button in the top-right corner.

 The interface now uses a dark theme defined in `fusor/main_window.py` and larger buttons for better visibility.
+A "Theme" selector in the Settings tab lets you switch between Dark and Light modes.
 The Project tab places the **Start** and **Stop** buttons side by side for quicker access, and other tabs feature taller buttons as well.